-Under the hypothesis that construction of these permanently flooded impounded marshes would stop subsidence and carbon loss, experiments were conducted in 1,000-m enclosures on Twitchell Island beginning in 1993.
-Deverel el al. reported a net carbon gain in permanently flooded impounded marshes and thus demonstrated their ability to stop and reverse the effects of subsidence.
-These results and those of Miller et al. led to the conversion of 6 ha of agricultural land to the impounded marsh demonstration project on Twitchell Island in 1997 by Department of Water Resources, HydroFocus, Inc., Reclamation District 1601, and US Geological Survey California Water Science Center (USGSCWSC) personnel.
-Vertical accretion in the Twitchell marsh varied spatially and depended on water depth, plant community composition and colonization, degree of marsh maturity, and water residence time.
-The largest rates occurred in the deeper-water pond within dense stands of Schoenoplectus acutus (hardstem bulrush) and Typha (cattail) species.
+Under the hypothesis that construction of these permanently flooded impounded marshes would stop subsidence and carbon loss, experiments were conducted in 1,000-m2 enclosures on Twitchell Island beginning in 1993.
+Deverel el al.35 reported a net carbon gain in permanently flooded impounded marshes and thus demonstrated their ability to stop and reverse the effects of subsidence.
+These results and those of Miller et al.36 led to the conversion of 6 ha of agricultural land to the impounded marsh demonstration project on Twitchell Island37 in 1997 by Department of Water Resources, HydroFocus, Inc., Reclamation District 1601, and US Geological Survey California Water Science Center (USGSCWSC) personnel.
+Vertical accretion in the Twitchell marsh varied spatially and depended on water depth, plant community composition and colonization, degree of marsh maturity, and water residence time.38 The largest rates occurred in the deeper-water pond within dense stands of Schoenoplectus acutus (hardstem bulrush) and Typha (cattail) species.

-Studies conducted in the Twitchell Island wetland indicate annual GHG removal rates in the pilot wetland (both east and west ponds) ranging from about 2 to 14 tons carbon dioxide per acre.
-However, Anderson et al. presented data that indicate substantial inter-annual variations in global warming potential in the Twitchell Island wetland studied by Miller et al. (2008).
-The net greenhouse gas benefit equals the sum of $CO_2$ sequestered and baseline greenhouse
+Studies conducted in the Twitchell Island wetland indicate annual GHG removal rates in the pilot wetland (both east and west ponds) ranging from about 2 to 14 tons carbon dioxide per acre.39 However, Anderson et al.40 presented data that indicate substantial inter-annual variations in global